sadmanahmed/ruby_scrapper_1/README.md

 So this is the final code .
-We have added nakigiri and httparty features thus they can extract data while pagination.
+We have added nokogiri and httparty features thus they can extract data while pagination.
 ```

 require 'nokogiri'